-- The Consumer Contract Act (Law No. 61 of 2000, last (C) amended on 25 May 2022) (CCA) protects consumers in their dealings with merchants (business operators).
-Article 8 of the CCA provides that the following clauses are void if they are included in a contract made between a consumer and a business operator: - Clauses which totally exempt a business operator from liability to compensate a consumer for damage arising from the business operator's fault or which allow the business operator to determine whether it should bear any liability. - Clauses which partially exempt a business operator from liability for damage arising from the business operator's fault (limited to default arising due to an intentional act or gross negligence on the part of the business operator, its representatives or employees) or which allow the business operator to determine the liability from which it should be partially exempted. - Clauses which totally exempt a business operator from liability for damage to a consumer, arising from a tort committed during the business operator's performance of a consumer contract, or which allow the business operator to determine whether it should bear any liability. - Clauses which partially exempt a business operator from liability for damage to a consumer arising from a tort (limited to cases in which the tort arises due to an intentional act or the gross negligence of the business operator, its representatives or employees), committed during the business operator's performance of a consumer contract, or which allow the business operator to determine the liability from which it should be partially exempted. - If a consumer contract is a contract for value, and the subject matter delivered does not conform to the terms of the consumer contract (including a contract for services) as to description, quality and quantity, then clauses which totally exempt a business operator from any liability to compensate a consumer for damage caused by such nonconformity, or allow the business operator to determine whether it should bear any liability, are void; except in the event that:
+C. The Consumer Contract Act (Law No. 61 of 2000) (CCA) protects consumers in their dealings with merchants (business operators).
+Article 8 of the CCA provides that the following clauses are void if they are included in a contract made between a consumer and a business operator:

-- the consumer contract provides that the business operator is liable to repair the product, substitute a new product, reduce its price, or offer a refund depending on the extent of the nonconformity, when the subject matter delivered does not conform to the terms of the contract; or - the consumer contract is concluded between a consumer and a business operator simultaneously with, or after, another contract is concluded between the consumer and another business operator entrusted by the business operator, or between the business operator and another business operator for the benefit of the consumer, whereunder the other business operator will compensate for all or part of the damage caused by the nonconformity (e.g. a defect), deliver substitute conforming products (without defects) or repair the defective products.
+- Clauses which totally exempt a business operator from liability to compensate a consumer for damages arising from the business operator's fault or which allow the business operator to determine whether it should bear any liability. - Clauses which partially exempt a business operator from liability for damages arising from the business operator's fault (limited to default arising due to an intentional act or gross negligence on the part of the business operator, its representatives or employees) or which allow the business operator to determine the liability from which it should be partially exempted. - Clauses which totally exempt a business operator from liability for damages to a consumer arising from a tort committed during the business operator's performance of a consumer contract or which allow the business operator to determine whether it should bear any liability. - Clauses which partially exempt a business operator from liability for damages to a consumer arising from a tort (limited to cases in which the tort arises due to an intentional act by, or the gross negligence of, the business operator, its representatives or employees) committed during the business operator's performance of a consumer contract or which allow the business operator to determine the liability from which it should be partially exempted. - If a consumer contract is a contract for value, and there is a latent defect in the subject matter of the consumer contract (including a contract for services), clauses which totally exempt a business operator from any liability to compensate a consumer for damages caused by such defect or allow the business operator to determine whether it should bear any liability, except in the event that: - the consumer contract provides that the business operator is liable to deliver substitute products without the defect or to repair the products when there is a latent defect; or - the consumer contract is concluded between a consumer and a business operator simultaneously with, or after another contract is concluded between, the consumer and another business operator entrusted by the business operator, or between the business operator and another business operator for the benefit of the consumer, whereunder the other business operator will compensate for all or part of the damage caused by a defect, deliver substitute products without defects or repair the defective products.